Why It’s Critical to Protect Your Privacy During Divorce Litigation in NJ

 As a no-fault New Jersey state, either party in a marriage may file for divorce, even if they have no specific grievances or proof of wrong-doing.
 The law allows for couples to pursue a “fault” (divorce based on specific grounds) or “no-fault” divorce (no specific grievances, the marriage just does not work anymore).
 It’s even possible to file for divorce when your spouse is completely against the idea of divorce.

-The experienced divorce and family law attorneys at Del Sardo & Montanari help clients to navigate through every stage of the divorce process.
+The experienced divorce and family law attorneys at The Montanari Law Group help clients to navigate through every stage of the divorce process.
 Whether you intend to file for a fault or no-fault divorce in New Jersey, we will utilize our considerable knowledge and resources to help you achieve the most favorable resolution.
 Through our work with thousands of clients in Wayne, Totowa, Clifton, Montclair, and throughout Passaic and Essex counties, we have earned a reputation for the aggressive advocacy and unwavering support that we provide to our clients.
-Our family law practice is led by founding partner Darren J. Del Sardo, a well-respected legal resource who has been featured in numerous prominent publications and media outlets, including The New York Times, NJ.com, and ABC News.
 When you come to us with your case, we will first listen to develop an understanding of your specific circumstances and critical objectives.
 We will then work tirelessly to reach outcomes that serve your best interests.

 To discuss your case with one of our talented New Jersey divorce attorneys today, contact us online or through our Passaic County offices at (973) 233-4396 or toll-free at (888) 877-7985 for a free initial consultation.